How to Fix ERR_CONNECTION_RESET Error?

 3. Restart your computer and check if the issue has been resolved.

-4. Changing Your MTU (Maximum Transmission Unit)
+4. Change Your MTU (Maximum Transmission Unit)

 If the MTU value is too high, data packets may be too large to pass efficiently through your router or internet connection, leading to delays or blocked transmission.
-On the other hand, setting the ideal MTU value makes sure data packets are optimally sized, which can improve your connection stability and reduce the likelihood of encountering the error.
+On the other hand, setting the ideal MTU value ensures data packets are optimally sized, which can improve your connection stability and reduce the likelihood of encountering the error.

 1. Determine the correct name of your network by pressing the Windows + R keys, typing ncpa.cpl, and pressing Enter.

-Finding your Network Name
+Finding Your Network Name

 2. If you are using an Ethernet connection, use the following command (replacing “Local Area Connection” with your network name):